-Each year, the Caldwell Fellows hosts a number of events for Alumni and friends of the program, the largest being the annual Gala.
+Each year, the Caldwell Fellows hosts a number of events for Alumni and friends of the program, the largest being the annual Fellowbration (fromerly known as the Caldwell gala).
 A night of professional dress and great food, current Caldwells speak about the programs they have started or reinvigorated the past year.
 Alumni are also invited to other events, including our holiday party held at The Lump in Downtown Raleigh.

 Partners in Leadership Development